Sociology of the Internet: Leisure

 The Internet has been a major source of leisure since before the World Wide Web, with entertaining social experiments such as MUDs and MOOs being conducted on university servers, and humor-related Usenet groups receiving much of the main traffic.
 Today, many Internet forums have sections devoted to games and funny videos; short cartoons in the form of Flash movies are also popular.
-Over 6 million people use blogs or message boards as a means of communication and for the sharing of ideas.
+Over 6 million people use blogs or message boards to communicate and share ideas.

 The pornography and gambling industries have both taken full advantage of the World Wide Web, and often provide a significant source of advertising revenue for other websites.
 Although governments have made attempts to censor Internet porn, Internet service providers have told governments that these plans are not feasible.
-Also many governments have attempted to put restrictions on both industries' use of the Internet, this has generally failed to stop their widespread popularity.
+Many governments have attempted to put restrictions on both industries' use of the Internet, but this has generally failed to stop their widespread popularity.

 One area of leisure on the Internet is online gaming.
-This form of leisure creates communities, bringing people of all ages and origins to enjoy the fast-paced world of multiplayer games.
-These range from MMORPG to first-person shooters, from role-playing video games to online gambling.
-This has revolutionized the way many people interact and spend their free time on the Internet.
+This form of leisure is said by its community to bring together people of all ages and backgrounds to enjoy playing multiplayer games with one another.
+Genres of online games with diverse communities include, among others, MMORPGs, first-person shooters,s role-playing video games, and online gambling.
+This has greatly shifted the way many people interact and spend their free time on the Internet.

-While online gaming has been around since the 1970s, modern modes of online gaming began with services such as GameSpy and MPlayer, to which players of games would typically subscribe.
+While online gaming has been around since the 1970s, modern online gaming began with services such as GameSpy and MPlayer, which players would typically subscribe to.
 Non-subscribers were limited to certain types of gameplay or certain games.

-Many use the Internet to access and download music, movies and other works for their enjoyment and relaxation.
+Many use the Internet to access and download music, movies, and other works for their enjoyment and relaxation.
 As discussed above, there are paid and unpaid sources for all of these, using centralized servers and distributed peer-to-peer technologies.
-Discretion is needed as some of these sources take more care over the original artists' rights and over copyright laws than others.
+Discretion is needed, as some of these sources take greater care with the original artists' rights and copyright laws than others.

-Many use the World Wide Web to access news, weather and sports reports, to plan and book holidays and to find out more about their random ideas and casual interests.
+Many use the World Wide Web to access news, weather, and sports reports, to plan and book holidays, and to find out more about their random ideas and casual interests.

-People use chat, messaging and e-mail to make and stay in touch with friends worldwide, sometimes in the same way as some previously had pen pals.
-Social networking websites like MySpace, Facebook and many others like them also put and keep people in contact for their enjoyment.
+People use chat, messaging, and email to make and stay in touch with friends worldwide, sometimes in the same way as some previously had pen pals.
+Social networking websites like MySpace, Facebook, and many others like them also put and keep people in contact for their enjoyment.

-The Internet has seen a growing number of Web desktops, where users can access their files, folders, and settings via the Internet.
+The Internet has seen a growing number of Web desktops that allow users to access their files, folders, and settings online.

 Cyberslacking has become a serious drain on corporate resources; the average UK employee spends 57 minutes a day surfing the Web at work, according to a study by Peninsula Business Services.